dmccreary/stem-robots/README.md

-# micropython-robots
-Resources for building low-cost STEM robots that teach computational thinking.
+# README file for microsite